peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * `EDecimal RemainderNear(EDecimal divisor,
  EContext ctx)`<br>
- Finds the distance to the closest multiple of the given divisor, based on the result of dividing this object's value by another object's value.
+ Finds the distance to the closest multiple of the specified divisor, based on the result of dividing this object's value by another object's value.

 * `EDecimal RemainderNoRoundAfterDivide(EDecimal divisor,
  EContext ctx)`<br>
- Finds the remainder that results when dividing two arbitrary-precision decimal numbers, except the intermediate division is not adjusted to fit the precision of the given arithmetic context.
+ Finds the remainder that results when dividing two arbitrary-precision decimal numbers, except the intermediate division is not adjusted to fit the precision of the specified arithmetic context.

 * `EDecimal RoundToExponent(int exponentSmall)`<br>
  Returns an arbitrary-precision decimal number with the same value as this